Croatian War of Independence: War crimes and the ICTY

 By the time of the last verdict delivered in 2023, the ICTY has convicted nine officials from the Serb/Montenegrin side and nobody from the Croatian side.
 The Serb officials were convicted for war crimes and crimes against humanity, including murder, torture, persecutions on political, racial and religious grounds, cruel treatment, imprisonment, deportation, plunder of public or private property, wanton destruction of villages or devastation not justified by military necessity, inhumane acts, and attacks on civilians.
 Milan Martić received the largest sentence: 35 years in prison.
 Milan Babić received 13 years.
 He expressed remorse for his role in the war, asking his "Croat brothers to forgive him".
 Two Yugoslav army officers were sentenced for the Vukovar massacre; Veselin Šljivančanin was sentenced to 10 years and Mile Mrkšić to 20 years in prison.

 Yugoslav Army officials Pavle Strugar and Miodrag Jokić were sentenced to eight and seven years, respectively, for shelling the Old Town of Dubrovnik, a World Heritage Site.
 A third indictee, Vladimir Kovačević, was declared mentally unfit to stand trial.
 In 2018, Vojislav Šešelj was sentenced to 10 years for crimes against humanity perpetrated through persecution and deportation of Croats from Vojvodina in 1992, while he was also given an additional cumulative sentence of 4 years and 9 months for contempt of court.
 Vukovar's mayor, Slavko Dokmanović, was brought to trial at the ICTY, but committed suicide in 1998 in captivity before the judgement.
 The Yugoslav Army's Chief of the General Staff, Momčilo Perišić, was eventually acquitted on all charges.
 Ex-RSK President Goran Hadžić died during the trial.
 Slobodan Milošević was indicted for war crimes in Croatia, Bosnia and Herzegovina and Kosovo, but died before the judgement.
 According to the ICTY, Serb forces from the SAO Krajina deported at least 80–100,000 Croats and other non-Serb civilians in 1991–92.

-In 2023, the follow-up International Residual Mechanism for Criminal Tribunals sentenced State Security Service (SDB) officers within the Ministry of Internal Affairs of Serbia Jovica Stanišić and Franko Simatović for aiding and abetting a murder in Daljska Planina and persecution in June 1992 through their control of Serb paramilitary, as well as other crimes in Bosnia and Herzegovina and Croatia, included them in a joint criminal enterprise, and sentenced them each to 15 years in prison.
+In 2023, the follow-up International Residual Mechanism for Criminal Tribunals sentenced State Security Directorate (SDB) officers within the Ministry of Internal Affairs of Serbia Jovica Stanišić and Franko Simatović for aiding and abetting a murder in Daljska Planina and persecution in June 1992 through their control of Serb paramilitary, as well as other crimes in Bosnia and Herzegovina and Croatia, included them in a joint criminal enterprise, and sentenced them each to 15 years in prison.
 The Tribunal concluded: